HoangLongEpam/web-performance-optimization-hometasks/6-CODE-SPLITTING/Readme.md

+# Code Splitting Hometask

 ## How to start project?

-1. npm install
-2. npm run build (dist folder contains bundle files)
+1. Go to `/web-performance-optimization-hometasks/6-CODE-SPLITTING`.
+2. Run `npm i`
+3. Run `npm run build`

 ## Task description
 This project contains only js files.
 There are two files `script1.js` and `script2.js`.
 Both of them imports small